-With a population of 70,000 and an expected ultimate population of about 140,000, the Town has decided now is the time to explore the possibility of future transit services for the community.
+With a population of over 70,000 and an expected ultimate population of about 140,000, the Town has decided now is the time to explore the possibility of future transit services for the community.
 The goal of the current Castle Rock Transit Feasibility Study is to understand realistic options considering the Town’s finite revenue resources.

 The study will look at a variety of transit options and trends.
 It will also provide information on why extending light rail into Town is not feasible and the challenges with implementing this option.
 Regional services provided or planned will be assessed to explore local options that may integrate efficiently with them.